Surrey musician’s clay ‘Mini-Legends’ make the most of pandemic’s quiet days and nights - BC Local News

 “I’ve done some local musicians too, like Mike Schau,” Isaak said.
 “A radio DJ in the States just got hold of me to make a Samantha Fish, so that’s pretty much just a mini skirt with a guitar, right.
 But it seems I specialize in ugly men, so that one is interesting – I have to do legs and high heels, so we’ll see.
 That one might end up being on the house, we’ll find out,” he added with a laugh.

-The figures are about nine or 10 inches high, and each take 14 to 18 hours to make.
+The figures are about nine or 10 inches high, and each require 14 to 18 hours to make.
 Prices range from $300 to $500.

 “I try to keep it to around $300 if possible,” Isaak said.
 “Some people think it’s a steal of a deal and others are like, ‘Oh my lord, that much?’
 But really, I’m working for, what, $16 an hour at that rate, so it’s minimum wage.
 But it’s a labour of love and I enjoy making them, so that helps, right.”